 No wifi, technology, people or pressure.
 Just the two of us, a hefty supply of food and the glorious Lancashire countryside.

 My Mum had kindly offered to stay at our house and look after the girls and cats for a few days so we could enjoy some time alone.

-We arrived at Wryesdale Park on Friday afternoon.
+We arrived at Wyresdale Park on a Friday afternoon.
 After being greeted by the owner Sally, we parked up and headed to our home for the next few nights.
-The tent was gorgeous!
-We had a hot tub, log stove, shower, sofa, dining table, porch and three beds.
-Only a few yards from the lake, it was prettier than I could have imagined and so secluded; just us and approximately 300 quacking ducks!
+The tent was gorgeous.
+We had a hot tub, log stove, shower, sofa, dining table, porch, toilet and three bedrooms.
+Only a few yards from the lake, it was prettier than I could have imagined and so secluded; just us and approximately ten thousand quacking ducks!
 We lit candles, snuggled down into our feather duvet and cracked open a ginger beer.

 The next few days passed in a bit of a blur.
-No phone nor real concept of time meant we could truly switch off.
+No phones nor a real concept of time meant we could truly switch off.
 I guess in the midst of a normal, hectic working week, the chance to completely and utterly wind down just isn’t possible.
-Adam and I filled our days with books, board games, BBQs and camp fires by the lake.
+Adam and I filled our days with books, board games, BBQs and campfires by the lake.
 I am aware that this makes us sound like a pair of OAPs but for us, this was perfection.

 On Sunday, we enjoyed a short walk in the sunshine to the Apple Store Cafe, which is also run by Sally.
 Located in a gorgeous English garden, the setting was quaint and filled with greenery.
 As per tradition, we opted for a Sunday roast with all the trimmings and a pot of tea; the beef dinner was wonderful.
 Made with fresh produce, it was the best Sunday lunch I’ve had in a long time.